 Some used cars are covered under California’s Lemon Law depending on whether you have one of three specific warranties.
 These include:

 As a buyer of a recent model used car, you very likely have a copy of the Ford new car warranty.
 When a titled Ford is sold to a new owner and the Ford is still under its original warranty period, the warranty protections transfer to you for the duration of that period.

 A “Certified Pre-Owned” Ford has more protections than typical used cars.
 Only authorized dealerships can sell CPOs, so if you bought your Ford elsewhere you likely do not have this type of warranty.
-Certified Pre-Owned means that these Ford used vehicles have been repaired, inspected and resold by Ford, and therefore they come with a CPO Ford Motor Company warranty.
+Certified Pre-Owned means that these Ford used vehicles have been repaired, inspected, and resold by Ford, and therefore they come with a CPO Ford Motor Company warranty.

 If you buy a used Ford that was once a lemon (but the Ford Motor Company repaired it and resold it), then you should have received a “lemon law buyback warranty.”
 Ford and other manufacturers are required by law to provide new owners of these buyback lemons with a 12-month/12,000-mile warranty covering the lemon’s defect.
-Our attorneys will be able to assist in determining if your vehicle is covered under any or these warranties.
+Our attorneys will be able to assist in determining if your vehicle is covered under any of these warranties.

 Our Ford lemon law attorneys are some of the best and the brightest out there.
 We’ve taken many of these cases to court and won.
 Neale & Fhima has a 99% success rate on behalf of its clients.
 We are committed to client service and satisfaction.
 Our lemon law attorneys are exactly what you need if you’ve bought a lemon.
-Call us today at (949) 661-1007 for a free initial consultation about your claim.
+Call us today at 888-407-2955 for a free initial consultation about your claim.
 We’re ready to get started, and you can rely on us.